zhugejunwei/Algorithms-in-Java-Swift-CPP/面经/yelp/OA/hr.md

 14. Full form of SSL and what does it do?
-SSL stands for Secure Socket Layer.
-The protocol's name is now officially TLS but we will continue to use SSL since that's the better known name.
+SSL stands for Secure Sockets Layer.
+The protocol's name is now officially Transport Layer Security (TLS) but we will continue to use SSL since that's the better known name.

 SSL was designed to permit web browsers and web servers to exchange sensitive information and prevent programs that could view the network traffic from reading the sensitive data.
--google 1point3acres

 -number of bit in octal.
-1point 3acres
 -some command in linuz(grep, kill)
 -some sort complexity(binary)
 -adding element to first of linked list